oioids/simple-moderation/README.md

 node .

-Create a file called config.js and fine the following:
+Create a file called config.js and define the following:

 exports.token = "BOT_TOKEN",